spotinst/help/src/docs/ocean/cluster-overview-tab.md

 #### Dynamic Commitments

-Ocean reverts from on-demand reserved instances when they can be used in other workloads to increase commitments coverage replacement.
-When working with dynamic workloads in the cloud, Ocean continually adjusts to changes in application requirements and usage.
+Ocean reverts from on-demand reserved instances when they can be used in other workloads to increase the coverage of commitments and replacements.
+When working with dynamic workloads in the cloud, Ocean continually adjusts to application requirements and usage changes.

-Ocean tracks commitments and initiates proactive replacements, increasing the account’s commitment coverage, and decreasing excessive on-demand node usage.
+Ocean tracks commitments and initiates proactive replacements, increasing the account’s commitment coverage and decreasing excessive on-demand node usage.
 Ocean does this by reverting to a different allocation plan or potentially using spot instances based on risk configuration to provide ongoing optimal adjustments.
+For more information, see [Dynamic Commitments](https://docs.spot.io/ocean/features/dynamic-commitments-aws).

 #### Autohealing